wreien/lazy-query/README.md

 ## Examples

-The included `main` function has a few examples showing off the features of the DSL.
+The included `example.cpp` file demonstrates a number of the DSL's features.